 Reasons to sue for a car accident include:

-- you have obtained serious injuries due to the other driver’s negligence
+- you have suffered serious injuries due to the other driver’s negligence

 - a car accident resulted in the wrongful death of a loved one

-- since the accident, you have not been able to perform everyday tasks or hobbies
+- you have not been able to perform everyday tasks or hobbies

 - the accident has impacted your quality of life